 Deflect to your pre-qualifying questions

-If we agree to not use that try to overcome the prospect, then we can try to just deflect the objection to try to keep the conversation going.
+If we agree to not use that and try to overcome the prospect, then we can try to just deflect the objection to try to keep the conversation going.
 Instead of trying to make the prospect interested with your objection rebuttals, just keep the conversation going and you can do that by simply asking some of your pre-qualifying questions.

 Your pre-qualifying questions will be unique to you and your product so I can’t give you questions to ask.
-But here are some from one our sales scripts where we are selling our own services and maybe you can get some ideas from these.
+But here are some from one of our sales scripts where we are selling our own services and maybe you can get some ideas from these.

 I understand.
 If I could ask you real quick: